ASAP Rocky: Assault in Sweden

 In July 2019, Mayers was arrested initially for aggravated, then for simple assault in Stockholm, Sweden, after an altercation in the street against a man named Mustafa Jafari and another person that involved Mayers and three of his entourage on June 30.
 Jafari was beaten, kicked, and cut with broken bottles when down on the ground.
 He suffered several cuts, requiring stitches, and a fractured rib.
 Mayers uploaded two videos of the incident to Instagram.
 In the first, he and his entourage repeatedly ask two young men, including Jafari, to stop following them as the latter complains about his headphones.
-In the other, created from footage of assorted events, Jafari's headphones break during a scuffle, and he is seen hitting Mayers’ bodyguard with them.
+In the other, created from footage of assorted events, Jafari's headphones break during a scuffle, and he is seen hitting Mayers's bodyguard with them.
 A woman is also seen in the video, accusing the two men of groping.
 Henrik Olsson Lilja, the defense attorney for Mayers, maintained that his client acted in self-defense after being attacked by Jafari.

-Mayers’ bodyguard filed a counter-complaint against Jafari, and Jafari was initially suspected of harassment and minor assault or possibly attempted assault.
+Mayers's bodyguard filed a counter-complaint against Jafari, and Jafari was initially suspected of harassment and minor assault or possibly attempted assault.
 The investigation against Jafari was dropped as prosecutors said he acted in self-defense, after being grabbed by the neck and pushed by the bodyguard.
 Mayers was arrested after being allowed to finish his gig at Stadion.
 As it was judged there was a risk that he may flee or tamper with evidence, he was kept in custody at Kronoberg Remand Prison until the trial, with two members of his entourage also under arrest.
-Mayers’ ongoing tour was then put on hiatus due to the trial.
+Mayers's ongoing tour was then put on hiatus due to the trial.

 He was visited by personnel from the US embassy shortly after his arrest.
 Several US artists called for a boycott of Sweden due to the incident.
 A petition to release him was started.
 The family asked Al Sharpton for help.
 American President Donald Trump tweeted his support for Mayers, and it was later revealed by justice minister Morgan Johansson that Trump had threatened trade restrictions against Sweden if Mayers was not released.
 Former US ambassador to Sweden Mark Brzezinski suggested that the government should intervene and speculated that racism may have been the cause of the brawl.
 Foreign minister Margot Wallström said the government is not allowed to interfere citing Chapter 11 §3 of the Swedish constitutional Instrument of Government which explicitly forbids the interference of politicians, or unrelated government offices, in the work of the courts of law.

 Mayers was convicted of assault, given a suspended prison sentence and asked to pay 12,500 kr ($1,270) in damages to the victim.
 The court could not decide who used the bottle, but said it was not a case of self-defense.
 As Mayers had already served over a month in jail for the incident before the sentence was handed out, it was determined that he did not need to serve any additional time.
 The conviction does not bar him from returning to Sweden.